katydid/validator-lean/learnings/obtain.md

 `obtain` is a tactic much like `have`, but when used for destruction it also clears the original hypothesis, which makes it possible to reuse names.

+It is especially useful for destruction of types with only one case, for example `And.intro` and `Exists.intro`.

 ## destruct

 We can use `obtain` as a substitute for Coq's `destruct` tactic.